Emilyc205/My-Personality-Quiz/README.md

   - CSS
   - JavaScript

-    This project is based with Girls Who Code starter instructions and requirements.
+    This project is based on the Girls Who Code starter instructions and requirements.
 I customized the original instructions given to create a restyled quiz with my own features and design.
 The instructions are listed below for reference.

 # Personality Quiz Starter Code